 Short-term reliability will also be enhanced by integration of several transmission functions.
-Order 2000 requires that an RTO minimally have the authority to do the following in order to ensure short-term reliability of facilities under its operation and control: (1) Interchange Scheduling; (2) Redispatch Authority; and (3) Transmission Maintenance Approval.
+Order 2000 requires that an RTO have the authority to do the following in order to ensure short-term reliability of facilities under its operation and control: (1) Interchange Scheduling; (2) Redispatch Authority; and (3) Transmission Maintenance Approval.
 In addition an RTO must evaluate reliability council reliability standards for conflicts in order to ensure that the RTO is not prevented from meeting its obligations.
 (Exh.
-1 at 935) As such, the RTO will have exclusive authority for receiving, confirming and implementing interchange schedules, ordering economic dispatch, including congestion management and maintenance of short-term reliability and approving scheduled outages for all transmission under its operational control.
-(TR 262-63) RTO level coordination of scheduled outages provides a more comprehensive reliability assurance.
-Integrating these functions will improve reliability of the transmission system and lower transaction costs.
+1 at 935) As such, the RTO will have exclusive authority for receiving, confirming and implementing interchange schedules, ordering redispatch to manage congestion, or as necessary for reliability purposes, and approving scheduled outages or all transmission under its operational control.
+(TR 262-63) Coordination of scheduled outages is critical, especially in shoulder periods.
+(TR 413) Integrating these functions will improve reliability of the transmission system and lower transaction costs.
 Witness Hoecker clearly encapsulated the short-term reliability benefits of an RTO:

-Short-term reliability will also benefit from an RTO's ability to move transmission anywhere on its system with greater ease and at a lower transaction cost than if several entities were involved [I]f one area of the state is experiencing an energy deficit, an RTO will in the short-term, more efficiently provide that load with energy.
+Short-term reliability will also benefit from an RTO's ability to move transmission anywhere on its system with greater ease and at a lower transaction cost than if several entities were involved. . . .
+[I]f one area of the state is experiencing an energy deficit, an RTO will in the short-term, more efficiently provide that load with energy.
 In the long-term, such loads will benefit from the greater scope of the RTO's transmission planning.